knowledge sharing

-Quality of education can be measured as progress in critical thinking and freedom of expression.
+Quality of any type of education can be measured through progress in critical thinking and freedom of expression.
 Teaching is then not a simple transfer of knowledge.
-It is motivational with providing the essentials to help learners keep building their knowledge on, and gain a professional perspective.
-In that regard, I am passionate to improve the education experience of learners in my courses as an active learning enthusiast.
-Opportunities to contribute to growth of learners and inspire ethical leadership are exciting.
+It has to provide the essentials to learners to enable them build their own knowledge and gain scientific, ethical and artistic perspectives to their professions.
+With that conceptualization of education, I am an active learning enthusiast in courses I design and deliver.

-Respect, accountability and transparency are three pillars for an effective learning.
-My approach is science and evidence based, connected to research and scholarship at its core.
-Integrating contemporary topics and research findings then improve the quality of sessions.
-In designing coursework and assessments, I follow Bloom’s model as a guideline, in Figure 2 below.
+I find respect, curiosity, transparency and knowledge to be the four pillars for an effective learning.
+My approach is science and evidence based, connected to research and scholarship at the core, yet integrating contemporary topics and research findings.
+Overall, I follow Bloom’s model as a guideline, in Figure 2 below.

-Here are some of the initiatives I was part of, related to course delivery.
-I highly appreciate the role of universities for societies in providing a robust venue for learning for university students and professors alike.
-I collaborate with Nazlı Wasti Pamuksuz (Professor of Management, ODTU) and Özlem Atay Özkanlı (Professor of Management, Ankara University), on a teaching case about new product development and brand management, expected to be available in 2025.
 I developed learning.love as an instrument to deliver recorded videos during the pandemic in a more privacy-sensitive platform, and then to continued developing it to support active learning in the post-pandemic period.
 I pilot tested Coursera integration in one of my courses at TEDU and also offered the first Vertically Integrated Projects course in Turkiye, which is also one of the earliest in Europe as part of an initiative for Innovation Capacity Building for Higher Education.
+I highly appreciate the role of universities for societies in providing a robust venue for learning for university students and professors alike.
+I have collaborated with Nazlı Wasti Pamuksuz (ODTU) and Özlem Atay Özkanlı (Ankara University), on preparing a teaching case about silk peace production in Hatay, a region struck by two massive earthquakes in 2023.

 I consider all these as an indication of desire to contribute to human development for a better future.